User FAQ

 How do I pay for a "Go Fetch!"?

-The "Go Fetch!" button on the homepage extracts the data from the URL you enter into the search box.
-When you click "Go Fetch!" you'll be prompted to use your browser plugin wallet to pay in USDC cryptocurrency on Coinbase's Base network to pay.
-You can pay as you go, there is no Minifetch account setup or monthly fee.
+If you do not wish to sign up for an account, you will be prompted to use your browser plugin wallet to pay in USDC cryptocurrency on Coinbase's Base network or Solana.
 This service uses Coinbase's x402 protocol to facilitate these payments.

 Are there API Docs?

 Full API documentation can be found here.
+We also provide API docs in LLMs.txt format here.

 What about "noindex/nofollow" robots meta tags on individual pages?